Johannes Dieckmann

-Johannes Dieckmann (19 January 1893 – 22 February 1969) was a German journalist and politician who served as the 1st acting president of the parliament of East Germany from 1949 to 1969.
+Johannes Dieckmann (19 January 1893 – 22 February 1969) was a German journalist and politician who served as the 1st President of the Volkskammer, the parliament of East Germany, from 1949 to 1969.

-Early life
+Biography

 Dieckmann was born in Fischerhude in the Prussian Province of Hanover, the son of a Protestant pastor.
 He studied economics and philosophy at the universities of Berlin, where he joined the Verein Deutscher Studenten (VDSt), a German Studentenverbindung, Giessen, Göttingen and Freiburg.
-In 1916 he was recruited to the German Army and was severely injured in World War I, declared permanently ineligible.
-Nevertheless, he was later still mobilised to Italian campaign 1917.
+In 1916 he was recruited to the German Army and was severely injured in World War I, being declared permanently invalid.
+Nevertheless, he was later mobilised to the Italian campaign in 1917.
 During the German Revolution in November 1918, he became chairman of a Soldiers' council.

 After the war, he joined the liberal German People's Party (DVP) and became a close associate of Gustav Stresemann in his election campaign.
-In March 1919, he became a DVP party secretary in constituency Weser-Ems, and in 1921 he was sent by Stresemann to Duisburg/Oberhausen constituency.
-During Belgian occupation in 1922, he was briefly imprisoned for publishing a journal not approved by the occupation authorities.
-During the Weimar Republic, Dieckmann held various posts within DVP regional leadership and was a member of Saxon Landtag for DVP from the end of 1929 to February 1933.
+In March 1919, he became a DVP party secretary in constituency Weser-Ems, and in 1921 he was sent by Stresemann to the Duisburg/Oberhausen constituency.
+During the Belgian occupation in 1922, he was briefly imprisoned for publishing a journal not approved by the occupation authorities.
+During the Weimar Republic, Dieckmann held various posts within DVP regional leadership and was a member of the Saxon Landtag for DVP from the end of 1929 to February 1933.

 After the Nazi seizure of power in January 1933, Dieckmann lost his office and worked from October 5, 1933 to August 30, 1939 in fuel and oilshale companies.
-From August 1939 to January 1941 he was mobilised again and participated French campaign; from January 15, 1941 to 1945 he worked in Silesian industrial business.
+From August 1939 to January 1941 he was mobilised again and participated in the French campaign; from January 15, 1941 to 1945 he worked in the Silesian industrial business.
 After the failed coup attempt against Hitler, when Johannes Dieckmann’s cousin Wilhelm Dieckmann (1893–1944) was executed for connections with the plotters, Johannes Dieckmann was put under cautious surveillance by Gestapo.
 After the war, Dieckmann established Sächsisches Tageblatt and led Sächsischer Kohlekontor GmbH.

 In October 1945, he was a co-founder of Kulturbund.
-In 1945, he with his Bundesbruder Hermann Kastner (1886–1956) were some of the founders of Demokratische Partei Deutschlands (later renamed Liberal-Demokratische Partei Deutschlands); Dieckmann remained member of party’s central management (Zentralvorstand).
-From 1946 to 1952 he was a LDPD MP and (chairman of LDPD faction) in the Landtag of Saxony and its Präsidium.
-In that post, he helped push out the more courageous members of his party and led it into the National Front of the GDR, which included the official political and social organisations and was effectively controlled by the Socialist Unity Party of Germany.
+In 1945, he with his Bundesbruder Hermann Kastner (1886–1956) were some of the founders of Demokratische Partei Deutschlands (later renamed Liberal-Demokratische Partei Deutschlands); Dieckmann remained member of the party’s central management (Zentralvorstand).
+From 1946 to 1952 he was a LDPD MP and chairman of the LDPD faction in the Landtag of Saxony and its Präsidium.
+In that post, he helped push out the more courageous members of his party and led it into the National Front of the GDR, which included official political and social organisations and was effectively controlled by the Socialist Unity Party of Germany.

 From 1950 on, Dieckmann was a member of the Präsidium of the National Front.